Sea Kale (OG)

 Wild crafted along the British coast for its edible leaves and roots for millennia.
-Tags: Blue Green.
+Delicious sea kale recipes.

 How to grow sea kale from seed, division

-We start ours in undivided flats then pot up to 4" deep flats indoors 6-8 weeks before last frost.
-Or, direct sow in March or April in seed bed outdoors.
-Plant out the first summer if vigorous or after last frost the second year.
-Prefers rich deep sandy loam soil, loosen soil to 2'.
-But like asparagus can be grown in a wide variety of soils and dry conditions after established.
-May be divided by root cuttings once established.
+Start indoors 4-6 weeks before last frost or direct sow in March or April in seed bed outdoors.
+Germination is variable even with fresh seed, typically 1–3 plants out of ten sown.
+We pot up the first year and raise in a partial shade nursery, then transplant after last frost the second year.
+Prefers rich deep sandy loam soil, loosen soil to 1’.
+May be divided by root cuttings after third or fourth year.
 Scarify, remove the round husk that holds the seed for better germination by rolling seeds between two cutting boards, a great kids activity.
-Needs winter protection in Zone 6 or cooler.
+Not all pods will have seeds.
+Needs winter protection in Zone 6 or cooler to prevent ground from freezing.
 Enjoy, a farm favorite.
 Soil pH 6.6-7.8.
-Hardiness zones 4-8.
+Hardiness zones 5–9.